ChitrangGupta/Twitter-Sentiment-Analysis/README.md

 *JSON will allow us to work with JSON files*
 `import json`

-*json_normalize() will allows us to normalize semi-structured JSON data into a flat table* `from pandas import json_normalize`
+*Json_normalize() will allows us to normalize semi-structured JSON data into a flat table* `from pandas import json_normalize`
 `from collections import Counter`